Just To Be Clear

 Annuities also insure investment returns.
 Investors who have lost money in the markets are drawn to annuities as a form of professionally-managed-guaranteed-return investment.
 The annuity's guaranteed benefits makes comparisons with other risky securities difficult, if not completely meaningless.
 There is no practical way to address this problem unless you restrict your comparison to risk-free government debt, or do a 'gut-feel' analysis.

 Counterparty risk should not be ignored.
 This is your risk that the underwriter goes belly-up.
 The risky issuer should be offering higher benefits as compensation but it is impossible to determine your effective risk - now and in the future.
-In Canada insurance companies contribute to a fund for covering the contracts of defaulting issuers.
+Companies in the industry contribute to a fund (Canadian and US) for covering the contracts of defaulting issuers.
 But it is not limitless, nor it is backstopped by the taxpayer.
 In the U.S. annuity divisions of issuers have been sold to Private Equity and Hedge Funds who channel the back-stop-assets into risky securities.
 The new owners stand to capture all the potential upside, with annuity owners suffering the downside.